veldenb/plugin.program.moonlight-qt/README.md

 ## Prerequisites:
 - [Raspberry Pi 4](https://libreelec.tv/raspberry-pi-4/), a [Generic x86_64 device](https://libreelec.tv/downloads_new/generic-pc/) with LibreELEC (Matrix) 10.0 or Ubuntu (x86_64) installed, connected to local network via ethernet (preferred) or Wi-Fi
 - Other Linux distributions may also work but are not tested.
+Support for Raspberry Pi OS is experimental for now.
 - Gaming PC with Steam and Nvidia GeForce Experience installed, connected to local network via ethernet (preferred) or Wi-Fi
 - Enough temporary storage space on your LibreELEC device to install Moonlight (about 500 MB is needed)